gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/research.md

 My research mainly focuses on discovering and exploiting causality in observational data.
 In particular, I'm interested in:
 1. developing causal discovery and inference techniques to reveal causal structures in observational data,
-2. empowering ML models with learning causal representation to enhance robustness, and
+2. empowering ML models with learning causal representation, and
 3. applications in healthcare, public policy, social science, and sports.

 <br />